AnkushRoy-code/Garage/README.md

 # Garage
-A simple Garage where I (plan to) put up all of my past projects.
-That is Cross Platform and Cross GPU_API?
-It can run in all `Metal`/`Vulkan`/`DX11` or `DX12` IDK It's all possible just because of SDL_GPU_API
+A simple Garage where I put up some of my projects.
+That is Cross Platform.
+It can run in all `Metal`/`Vulkan`/`DX11` or `DX12` idk.
+It's all possible just because of SDL_GPU_API

+## Compilation
+Compiling is straightforward, you just need a modern C++ compiler.
+It has been tested with:
+- `gcc`
+- `clang`
+- `msvc`
+- `Visual Studio`

-## Yapping
+## Dependencies
-You can compile it easily if you have a newer version of `c++ compiler` I have tested it to have been compiled by `gcc`, `clang`, `msvc`, `Visual Studio`.

-Also you'd need `CMake` I can't think of any other dependency.
-But if something doesn't compile please open an issue I'll look into that.
-All other libraries are auto fetched using `CPM` that also is fetched using `CMake` so you don't have to worry about most of the dependencies :)

-Yeah you also need `git` to clone the repo or just download the `.zip` file from Github, I might talk useless stuff but I am not teaching you how to do that.

-Okay, now.
-The commands.
+- CMake (If you have a CMake version less than 3.30 then change the root `CMakeLists.txt:01` to something less)
+- Git
+- A C/C++ compiler that supports C++23 or more.
+- Additional Dependencies (That you do not have to worry about):
+  - SDL3
+  - Dear ImGui
+  - ImPlot
+  - Tracy Profiler (Off by default)
+  - miniaudio

 ### Clone
 ```bash
 git clone --depth=1 https://github.com/AnkushRoy-code/Garage.git
 ```

+> [!NOTE]
-Remove `--depth=1` if you want to work on my Garage.
+> Remove `--depth=1` if you want to clone the old stuff.

 ### Build